 So here I hurdle towards completing the second (and I’m pinning it to the wall as FINAL) global pandemic project of finding every medieval cathedral in the Latin Church.
 Here I combine the Balkans, central Europe, the Baltic, Ireland, Scotland and Scandinavia as a frontier that stretches from the Dnieper to the Americas to tidy up (almost) the last ones outside of the traditional cathedral centres of France, England, Germany, Italy and Spain.

-I have written a 65-page PDF of all of these buildings available for donation of moneys in case you have no idea what any of them are.
-But first: here is a taster of the extremities of these frontiers.
+I have written a 65-page PDF of all of these buildings available for download at the bottom of this post.
+But first you may wish to have a taster of the extremities of these frontiers.
 The western, northern, north-eastern and south-easternmost cathedrals of the Latin Church.

 Westernmost medieval cathedral